bookofproofs/bookofproofs.github.io/_sources/history/20th-century/cooper-william.md

 * By the middle of 1940 this work was complete and Cooper, who had won a fellowship to study for a Ph.D. at the in the Business School of Columbia University, left to begin his doctoral studies.
 * Having successfully completed the course work for his doctorate, Cooper submitted his doctoral thesis to Columbia in 1942.
 * Cooper later said that he "fought the committee to a draw."
 He left Columbia University without being awarded a Ph.D.
 By this time Kohler was undertaking war work for the U.S. Bureau of the Budget and Cooper joined him as Principal Economist.
-* By this time Cooper had married Ruth Fay West (1917-2000), the wedding taking place in September 1944.
 * Perhaps more surprisingly, Leon went with William and Ruth Cooper on their honeymoon.
 * William and Ruth settled in South Ellis Avenue, near the university, where Ruth studied for an A.B. while working for the Chicago Commission on Race Relations.
 * In 1946 Cooper was appointed as an Assistant Professor at Carnegie-Mellon University in Pittsburgh, Pennsylvania.